gvwilson/sensibleadventures/cloudherd/reboot.md

     *   wild clouds start to gather around the distant peaks in the afternoon
         *   Granna Fee: "They can tell the forest is upset, and it's upsetting them"
         *   Indy: "The last thing we need is a storm"
-        *   Fee looks at Tasteless walking past with Corporal Choegyal: "Better a storm than *him*" (loud enough to be overheard)
+        *   Fee looks at Yestevan walking past with Corporal Choegyal: "Better a storm than *him*" (loud enough to be overheard)
-        *   Tasteless smirks, then catches sight of Aft glowering and hurries to catch up with Choegyal
+        *   Yestevan smirks, then catches sight of Aft glowering and hurries to catch up with Choegyal
     *   Noxy sent to invite Bonzon, Dorbu, and Kulbinder to dinner
         *   Noxy: "the tiger too?"
         *   Bonzon up and around, though obviously still weak